-Figure 2.2: Resistance and resultant temperature profile for coated and uncoated steel systems [22]
+Figure 2.2: Resistance and resultant temperature profile for coated and uncoated steel systems [22].
+R1, R2, and R3 represent the total resistance at the faying interface, electrode-sheet interface and bulk resistance respectively.

-Figure 2.3: In process photo of annular molten zone forming in HDG steel.
+Figure 2.3: In process cross section photo of annular molten zone forming in HDG steel.
 Outlined areas represent the initiation of melting [14]